tsombrero/jobwrangler/README.md

 With all those hairy details taken care of you can focus on the bits that must be explicitly implemented:

 1. Update the local model as needed to reflect the action taking place (e.g. update the UI as if the Job has already succeeded)
-1. Perform the actual work... post a tweet, tag a photo,
+1. Perform the actual work
 1. Success/Failure handling

 ## Example: A Basic Job